YellowBlueNaruto/YellowBlueNaruto/README.md

-- 👋 Hey, I’m Utsav Sapkota
+- 👋 Hey, I’m Utsav Sapkota.
+(Remember the word; Dattebayo)
-- 👀 I’m interested in Programming, Surfing through some technologies, watching anime and many more
+- 👀 I’m interested in Programming, Surfing through some Technologies, Watching Anime and many more.
 - 🧐 I’m currently learning some Frontend and Backend tools.
 - 🦾 We can work in collaboration as well if needed.
 - 😁 How to reach me? saputsav@gmail.com